[widget id="surstudio-translator-revolution-3"]

 Winner publication and notification requirements

 The rules for publishing and notifying winners for a game of chance trade promotion differ in each state/territory in Australia.
 We’ve set out an easy-to-follow guide covering when, where and why.
 If you found this insight article useful and you would like to subscribe to Gadens’ updates, click here.
-Authored by: David Smith, Partner Joanne […]
+Authored by: David Smith, Partner Sonja […]

 Readmore